oxinabox/Kaldi-Notes/fst-example/index.md

 Which is to say an `inputfile` can optionally be provided, and if it is, then optionally an `outputfile` can be provided also.

-If either is missing then input will be taken from standard in (IE piped in, or read from keyboard if no inputpipe), and output will be sent to standard output (IE piped out, or printed to the terminal if there is no output pipe.), repectively.
+If either is missing then input will be taken from standard in (IE piped in, or read from keyboard if no input pipe), and output will be sent to standard output (IE piped out, or printed to the terminal if there is no output pipe.), respectively.

 ####Accessing Help (manpages)
-Bacause OpenFST is not properly installed, it does not have entries in the man pages. to get help with a command use:
+Because OpenFST is not properly installed, it does not have entries in the man pages.
+To get help with a command use:

 ```
 fstcommand --help | less